unicef/design-system/design-guidelines.md

     | Download      | Save to a local computer    | Export
     | Print         | Print current page or section | Export

-    However there may be some exceptions as "New post"

 <div class="alert alert-success">
 <strong><i class="fas fa-recycle"></i> Sustainability guideline:</strong>, in order to minimize paper usage, whenever
 possible define a <strong>download</strong> action instead of a print action.